At the park near my house, there is a small merry-go-round. A cartoon of the situation is shown in figure 1.

 | (15) |

-At this point we may, optionally, apply the distributive rule in
+At this point we have the option of applying the distributive rule in

 reverse to pull a factor of (1/m) out of every term on the RHS.